-Continue reading to learn how a root canal can save an abscess tooth.
+Continue reading to learn howcan save an abscessed tooth.
 We’ll also explain how your tooth could have gotten infected.

-Tooth pulp is the living tissue inside your tooth that’s responsible for forming dentin and keeping teeth healthy.
+The tooth pulp is the living tissue inside your tooth that’s responsible for forming dentin and keeping teeth healthy.
 Once a cavity is deep enough to penetrate tooth pulp, you may feel an ache in the bone around the tooth.
-Other symptoms of an abscess tooth include red swollen gums, fever, and having a bad taste in your mouth.
+Other symptoms of an abscessed tooth include red swollen gums, fever, and having a bad taste in your mouth.

-Most people don’t think about tooth pulp, until they need to schedulefor a persistent toothache.
+Most people don’t think about tooth pulp until they need to schedule emergency dental care for a persistent toothache.
 A tooth infection is more likely after a tooth has undergone multiple dental procedures.
-For example, you may need a root canal if a tooth was compromised by a large filling or cracks.
+For example, you may need a root canal if a tooth was compromised by a large filling or crack.

-Severe tooth decay can also increase your risk of needing root canal treatment, which is why we recommend you see your dentist every 6 months for preventative care.
-Your dentist will be able to spot small cavities, chips, and cracks during a routine teeth cleaning before they cause major oral health concerns.
+Severe tooth decay can also increase your risk of needing root canal treatment, which is why we recommend you see your dentist every 6 months for preventive care.
+Your dentist will be able to spot small cavities, chips, and cracks during routine teeth cleanings before they cause major oral health concerns.

 For good measure, your dentist will flush the inside of the tooth with water and an antimicrobial solution to make sure any remaining pulp is removed.
 A temporary filling is then used to seal the hole until your permanent dental crown is ready to be placed.
 The permanent root canal crown will be placed when you return for your second appointment.
 If you don’t want to wait, our dentist can create a same-day CEREC crown.

-Dr. Piotrowski DDS and his team will do everything in their power to save an abscess tooth so you can maintain good oral health.
-To schedule your appointment with our Grand Rapids root canal dentist, call Precision Family Dental at (616) 207-1280.
+Dr. Adam Piotrowski and his team will do everything in their power to save an abscessed tooth so you can maintain good oral health.
+To schedule your appointment with our , call Precision Family Dental at (616) 207-1280.